The Grand Teton's Upper Exum Climbing Route

 The Approach

 This webpage focuses on the actual climbing challenges above the Lower Saddle and presents only a brief introduction to the approach to the Grand Teton's Lower Saddle via Garnet Canyon.
-More than a few climbers just follow other climbers to their destination during the height of the busy summer climbing season but it's good to have a firmer understanding of your approach route.
+Many climbers simply follow other climbers to the Lower Saddle during the height of the busy summer climbing season; nonetheless, it's good to have a firmer understanding of your approach even if it's just the following maps.

 Water sources & camping locations

-During the summer you can find a free outdoor water station at the South Jenny Lake Store which is near the Jenny Lake Ranger Station (see above map).
-There are plenty of natural water sources along the trail.
-Some need filtering, some don't.
+There are many water sources along the trail.
 We never filtered our water but we choose the source carefully.
 Spalding Falls is fed by a spring at the top of the falls.
 The summer trail takes you to it.
 We can't say how well it gets filtered while underground but it has been used without filtering for decades.
+If you want some clean tap water before leaving the trailhead, there's a free outdoor water station at the South Jenny Lake Store.

 You're heading for the Grand's Lower Saddle which sits between the Grand Teton and the Middle Teton in the North Fork of Garnet Canyon.
 The climbers' trail runs all the way to the Lower Saddle.
 The approach will be snow free at some point during the summer; usually by mid-July, sometimes earlier, sometimes later.
 The sunny Upper Exum route might clean up before the approach.

-"A Climber's Guide to the Teton Range" pegged the distance to the Lower Saddle at 7.5 miles in 2023.
+"A Climber's Guide to the Teton Range" pegged the distance to the Lower Saddle at 7.5 miles in the 2023 edition; however, they also had a map showing the distance closer to 6.3 miles.
+Go figure.

 Lower Saddle's Fixed Rope - Rockfall Zone!